Do You Know What to Prepare for?

 9 Steps to Finding Local Disasters

-1. Start in your home – Make a list of the common disasters that could happen at your home.
+1. Make a list of the common disasters that could happen at your home.
 I’m using the term disaster loosely; unemployment can be a real disaster for your family if you’re not prepared.
 Here are a few things to consider:

-- // Fire – kitchen or wood stove
+- Fire – kitchen, fireplace, or wood stove

-- // Make sure you have these 15 emergency numbers in your cell phone and have them written down on paper.
+Make sure you have these 15 emergency numbers saved in your cell phone and have them written down on paper.
 If you are like me, speed dial has replaced my

-2. Next take a look at your neighborhood – the list may be long, but put down everything you can think of.
-What businesses are within one mile of you house?
+2. Next, take a look at your neighborhood – the list may be long, but put down everything you can think of.
+What businesses are within one mile of your house?
 Are there any that may have chemical storage or other hazardous materials – things that might blow up?
 Have there been any issues of flooding?
 What is the crime rate?

-- // Hazardous materials spill – Take a look at the FFPA symbols used by fire fighters and learn how to decipher them.
-These are found on each commercial building and give firefighters a heads up about the chemicals that can be found in the building.
+- Hazardous materials spill – Take a look at the Hazmat Diamonds used by firefighters and learn how to decipher them.
+These are found on every commercial building and give firefighters a heads up about the chemicals that can be found in the building.
 Don’t be afraid to ask your local fire department for clarification.
-They will have a list of businesses that have hazardous materials in your area
+They will have a list of businesses that have hazardous materials in your area.

 3. Now take a look at what might affect the region where you live, each one will have its own specific challenges.
 No place is free from natural disasters and luckily, no place will have all of them!